leocavalcante/meteor-redux/README.md

 [@see reducers/counter.js](lib/reducers/counter.js)

 ### Why not using Redux itself?
-The ideia here is to use Redux ideais/principles not it's library.
+The idea is to use Redux principles not it's library.
 It's for matching Redux methodology within Meteor helping to avoid Session abuse, manage application state with a single source of truth and data flow.

 *Please, note that Redux itself enables awesome features like time traveling, but it is not the idea, it's a consequence.*